open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/air-gapped-gitops-with-ocm-and-flux.md

 You can see that we have used the existing `Resource` as the source for the `Localization` and have provided the localization rules using the `spec.configRef` field.
 The `ocm-controller` enables us to freely chain resources together in order to perform a sequence of transformations upon an OCM resource.

-Because the output we want to deploy is now generated by the `Localization` CR rather than the `Resource` CR we need to update our `FluxDeployer`:
+Because the output we want to deploy is now generated by the `Localization` CR rather than the `Resource` CR, we need to update our `FluxDeployer`:

 ```yaml
 apiVersion: delivery.ocm.software/v1alpha1